 Southeast Asia Program Publications operates under the auspices of the Southeast Asia Program.
-Its mission is to make available to an interested international clientele, including academics, the business community, governmental agencies, and NGOs, a wide variety of scholarly and language texts at the lowest possible cost.
+Its mission is to make available to an interested international clientele—including academics, business leaders, governmental agencies, and NGOs—a wide variety of scholarly and language texts at the lowest possible cost.

 History of SEAP Publications